 The jury’s verdict could determine that you are either acquitted or not guilty of your crimes.
-Even if you are not convicted, a crime could remain on your criminal record depending on the verdict posed by the jury.
+Even if you are acquitted, a crime could remain on your criminal record, depending on the verdict posed by the jury.
 However, you do have options for expunging charges.

 There are a lot of moving parts during and following your criminal defense trial, and keeping up with it can become difficult.
 No matter what stage of the defense process you are in, our team of Las Vegas criminal defense lawyers at the De Castroverde Law Group can inform you of your legal options.

 You may think that these two words mean the same thing, but there is, in fact, a difference.
 The difference between acquittal and not guilty is minor, yet there is a distinction between the two:

 - Not Guilty – If you are found not guilty of a crime, the prosecution did not prove beyond a reasonable doubt that you were guilty of the crime for which you were accused.
 This verdict does not mean that the jury found you innocent of your crime, just that the prosecution could not prove guilt.

 - Acquitted – When acquitted of a crime, you are freed from obligation, burden, or accusation.
 In this scenario, it was determined by the jury or the judge overseeing your trial that you were not responsible for the charges brought against you.
 Similar to the definition of not guilty, an acquittal occurs when the prosecution does not prove that you were guilty.

 If you are acquitted, then double jeopardy will be attached.
 Double jeopardy ensures that you will not be prosecuted, convicted, or punished for the same offense for which you were acquitted.
 This does not mean that you cannot be charged with the same crime in a different instance; it just means that you cannot be charged with the same scenario that was just resolved.